madeinouweland/nn/readme.md

 # Code and resources that belong to the 'Building neural networks from scratch in Python' course.

+Here you find the finished example code and training and test data to copy-and-paste in your editor.

 ## Contents

 - finished-code: The finished code for all examples.
 Look here if something does not work or you get different results.